Comparing auto insurance quotes is easy

 Do everything electronically.
 Many insurers offer small discounts for paying by EFT (electronic funds transfer) and receiving bills and policies electronically.

 Increase the deductible on collision and comprehensive coverage.
 A deductible is the amount taken out of an insurance check if you make a claim.
 By raising your deductible you can save money -- as long as you don't mind getting a smaller check if you have a claim.
 (There's no deductible on liability insurance claims against you.)

 Compare auto insurance quotes from multiple companies.
-Taking the time to make a car insurance comparison of prices can give you the biggest bang for your buck.
-Because quotes vary so much by company, there is substantial potential savings by comparison shopping.
+Taking the time to make a car insurance comparison can give you the biggest bang for your buck.
+Because quotes can vary so much by company, there can be substantial potential savings by comparison shopping.